 If You Don’t Use a Credit Card That Often

 Not over-using a credit card shows reserve, discipline, and smarts.
 However, your lack of credit card usage may not make sense for a credit card churn.
 In some cases, credit cards will only grant you rewards if you spend a certain amount of money, which means increasing your spending (and your debt).
 You might feel “obligated” to use plastic more than you would otherwise.

 If You’re Already Earning Rewards on Your Credit Cards

 Some credit cards offer travel points and other rewards, without you having to get into a spending contest.

 If you are pretty disciplined about your monthly spending and careful about avoiding too much debt, you’ll probably already steadily earn points and rewards on the credit cards you have.
 Call customer service and ask what you are eligible for.

 If This is Your First Credit Card

-Usually, getting your very first credit card is a chance to prove that you are responsible with credit.
-You can use that first card to spend wisely and prudently, and pay your balance in full each month.
-This will build and strengthen your credit score, and keep your finances on the straight and narrow.
+Usually, getting your first credit card is a chance to prove that you are responsible with credit.
+You can use that first card to spend wisely and prudently and pay your balance in full each month.
+This can build your credit score and keep your finances on the straight and narrow.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.